jeffrom/job-manager/README.md

 The gist is that consumers poll the server for jobs, and send job status back upon completion.
 Checkins can be used to annotate the job with data pre-completion.
 A command-line tool, jobctl, is provided for queue administration.
 Labels, JSON Schema validation, and a gitops-style queue administration support complex workflows across multiple development teams.

-I made this initially to experiment with some higher-level features in a job queue, but it should be capable of comparable performance to postgres-backed job queues.
-In most cases, the job server itself is rarely a bottleneck, but multiple replicas can be run for high availability.
-Typically, the backend, not the api server, will be the bottleneck in most workloads.
+I made this initially to experiment with some higher-level features in a job queue, but it should be capable of comparable performance to other postgres-backed job queues.
+In most cases, the job server itself is not a performance bottleneck compared to the backend, however multiple replicas can be run for high availability.

 ## install